rengler33/rengler33/README.md

 ## Contact me

-The best way to contact me is through e-mail: rengler33@gmail.com or [LinkedIn](https://www.linkedin.com/in/rengler33/).
+The best way to contact me is through [LinkedIn](https://www.linkedin.com/in/rengler33/).